lino-framework/book/docs/specs/uploads.rst

 .. glossary::

-  Upload file
+  upload file

     A file that has been uploaded (or *should* or *might* be uploaded).

-  Upload type
+  upload type

     The type of an upload file.

-  Upload area
+  upload area

     A group of upload types that are being displayed in a given upload panel.